 The key is to add some seasonings to the can of sweet corn.
 There are so many different ways to prepare canned corn, so don’t be afraid to experiment.

 You can buy corn from national brands or generic corn.
-I typically get whatever is the best price, especially if I plan to add something to it.
+I typically get whatever is the best price, especially if I plan to add something to it because I know that I can make it so much better.

 Whether you’re cooking for two people, a family, or a large crowd, adjust the measurements so everyone can have some.
 You can double the recipe all the way down the line for any of these dishes.